The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Biases of the abundance-matched halo and BOSS-CMASS samples

 Here each BAO peak is approximated as a small suppression of the bias factor given by the last term of the equation, $k_i$ is the wave-number of the peak and $\alpha_i\approx 0.01$--$0.05$ and $\sigma_i\approx 0.01$--$0.02$ are free parameters.
-The typical errors given by this approximation are smaller than 2\% (see the top panel of Fig.~\ref{fig:bias362}).
-The values of the parameters used in the approximation can be seen in Table~\ref{tab:baos}.
+The typical errors given by this approximation are smaller than 2\% (see the top panel (top plot) of Fig.~\ref{fig:bias370}).
+The values of the parameters used in the equation can be seen in Table~\ref{tab:baos}.

-Using Eq.~(\ref{eq:b0}) and the bias factor $b(k)$ for the velocity cut $\Vmax=362~\kms$, we develop corrections to the bias factor for different values of $\Vmax$.
-In this way, we find the following set of equations that yield an accuracy better than 4\% for the range of velocities within $\Vmax=180$--$370\,\kms$: